Testato/TeraTerm/teraterm/trunk/release/utf8_readme.txt

 2006.11.30 (Ver 4.50)
   - Bug fix: TeraTerm crashs when the log file name is not a full path.
   - added FUNCTION.CNF.
 F1-F10 keys are enabled in this keyboard setup file.
   - added 'Replay Log..' menu under File menu.
+This function replays log with binary mode and emulates the escape sequence.
   - upgraded TTSSH version supporting SSH2 to 2.38
   - upgraded TTProxy to 1.0.0.10